psqli/tree_suite/README.rst

 Operations that get sizes:

 * get_root_size: Get the size of the root structure.
-* get_node_size: Get the size of the element structure.
+* get_element_size: Get the size of the element structure.

 Operations that get offsets: